andrewhosack/SeeYouInColombia/src/pages/index.md

         Colombia?
 Planning to move?
 Or Simply want to find out more about this vibrant country?
 Let us teach you all there is to know so you can enjoy a trip to Colombia safely.
-    - image: /img/247support.png
+    - image: /img/247support.jpg
       text: >
-        We don't want to plan your trip, but we'd like to support it.
+        We'd like to support your next trip, whether that means help planning or support you while you're here.
         Next time you come to Colombia, have some support in case plans don't work out.
         Need to reschedule a tour?
 Translate difficult instructions from Spanish into English?
 Have us point you to the nearest hospital?
 Book some support hours and we'll help keep you safe!